stefanzmf/sublimentz/RegReplace/readme.md

         "args": {"replacements": ["example"], "multi_pass": true}
     },

+## Replace Only Under Selection(s)
+Sometimes you only want to search under selections.
+This can be done by enabling the ```selection_only``` setting in the settings file.
+By enabling this setting, regex targets will be limited to the current selection if and only if a selection exists.
+Auto replace/highlight on save events ignore this setting.
+If you have a command that you wish to ignore this setting, just set the ```no_selection``` argument to ```true```.
+Highlight style will be forced to underline under selections if ```find_only``` is set to ensure they will show up.

+    // Ignore "selection_only" setting
+    {
+        "caption": "Reg Replace: Remove Trailing Spaces",
+        "command": "reg_replace",
+        "args": {"replacements": ["example"], "multi_pass": true, "no_selection": true}
+    },

 ## Regex Input Sequencer
 If you haven't created a command yet, but you want to quickly run a sequence, you can search for ```Reg Replace: RegEx Input Sequencer``` in the command palette and launch an input panel where you can enter the name of replacements separated by commas and press enter.